-It is my great honor to offer my newest book, Deep Living: Transforming Your Relationship to Everything That Matters Through the Enneagram, and Deep Living program offerings and resources to support you in being at home in yourself and at ease in the world.
+It is my great honor to offer my revised and updated book, Deep Living with the Enneagram: Recovering Your True Nature, and Deep Living program offerings and resources to support you in being at home in yourself and at ease in the world.

 I live with my husband and kitty in the beautiful high mountain desert of Santa Fe, New Mexico.

 The Way It Is

 But it doesn’t change.

 But it is hard for others to see.

 While you hold it you can’t get lost.

 Excerpt from William Stafford’s poem, The Way It Is